Immunopathogenesis of Allergic Inflammation

 - Epithelial cell responses in allergic inflammation

-- Isolation of human esophageal epithelial progenitors and role of IL-33
+- Human esophageal epithelial progenitors

 - RNA-Seq of esophageal cells, including CD3+ T cells, mast cells, eosinophils and epithelial cells